 Furnace Mountain was planted in April of 2006 on Ben’s sister Avis’s farm on the Potomac River north of Leesburg.
 There are 1.5 acres of Merlot, .5 acres of Malbec, .5 acres of Petit Verdot and .75 acres of Traminette.
 Furnace Mountain Vineyard continues to produce grapes used in 8 Chains North wines.

-Yet to be given an official name, planting on this large new property south of town began in the spring of 2014 and includes Cabernet Sauvignon, Petit Verdot, Chardonnay, Sauvignon Blanc and Viognier.
-Plans including adding additional plantings of Syrah, Albariño, and Cabernet Franc in 2015.
+Planting on this large property south of town began in the spring of 2014 and includes Cabernet Sauvignon, Petit Verdot, Chardonnay, Sauvignon Blanc and Viognier.
+Plans including adding additional plantings of Syrah, Albariño, and Cabernet Franc.

 Goose Creek Farms and Winery